exloseur3d/nier-theme/README.md

 ## 0.1.01
 date 12/07/2024
-- Background of the forward and backward link fixed
+- Background of the forward and backward link fixed.
-- Fixed the color when writing in LaTeX
+- Fixed the color when writing in LaTeX.

 ## 0.1.02
 date 13/07/2024